I’m going to be straight with you:

-While other guides focus on the theory, I am going to tell you everything you need to know about search engine optimization for ecommerce and how to do it.
+While other guides focus on the theory, I am going to tell you everything you need to know about search engine optimization for ecommerce and how to do it – the right way.

 There will be no fluff in this guide or topics that do not relate to ecommerce SEO, only applicable, 100% field-tested tactics that work.

 These are the same tactics my team and I have personally implemented for my ecommerce clients and I’m going to guide you through them